Stanley Donen: Personal life

 Donen's eldest son, Peter Donen, was a visual effects artist who worked on such films as Superman III, Spaceballs, The Bourne Identity, and The Truth About Charlie.
 He also designed the title credits for Blame It on Rio.
 He died of a heart attack in 2003 at age 50.
 Donen's second son, Joshua Donen, is a film producer who worked on such films as The Quick and the Dead and Gone Girl.
 Mark Donen, Stanley's third son, worked as a production assistant on Blame It on Rio.

-In 1959, Donen's father, Mordecai, died at 59 in Beaufort, South Carolina.
-His mother, Helen, died in 1989 at 84 in South Carolina, and Donen delivered the eulogy at her funeral.
+In 1959, Donen's father Mordecai died at 59 in Beaufort, South Carolina] His mother Helen died in 1989 at 84 in South Carolina, and Donen delivered the eulogy at her funeral.

 With the deaths in the 2000s of Billy Wilder, George Sidney, Elia Kazan, Robert Wise, and Jules Dassin, Donen became the last surviving notable film director of Hollywood's Golden Age.
 In his final years he occasionally appeared at film festivals and retrospectives and continued to develop ideas for film projects.
 He was the subject of the 2010 documentary Stanley Donen: You Just Do It.

 In December 2013 it was announced that Donen was in pre-production for a new film co-written with Elaine May, to be produced by Mike Nichols.
 A table reading of the script for potential investors included such actors as Christopher Walken, Charles Grodin, Ron Rifkin and Jeannie Berlin.
 In celebration of Donen's 90th birthday in 2014, a retrospective of his work, "A Lotta Talent and a Little Luck: A Celebration of Stanley Donen", was held from July to August in Columbia, South Carolina.
-It included a tour of Donen's childhood neighborhood, a lecture by Steven Silverman and film screenings at the Nickelodeon movie theater Donen frequented as a child.
+It included a tour of Donen's childhood neighborhood, a lecture by Steven Silverman and film screenings at the Columbia Film Society Donen frequented as a child.